Park Sang-hyuk: Political career

-2020 election
+2020 legislative election

 On 16 December 2019, Park announced he would run for Gimpo 2nd constituency in the 2020 election through YouTube and Facebook.

 On 17 February 2020, he was excluded from the Democratic preselection.
 He criticised the party's decision and submitted an appeal in order to be a pre-candidate.
 A week later, he posted on his Facebook that his appeal was accepted and was allowed to contest preselection.
 While the other pre-candidates have ever convicted of driving under the influence (DUI) before, Park emphasised that he does not have any criminal records related to DUI.

 After won preselection on 5 March, Park faced a challenge from the incumbent MP and the United Future candidate Hong Chul-ho.
 Despite the early leading, on 15 April, the exit poll showed that Hong came closed to Park (Park: 49.6%, Hong: 48.7%).
 However, Park received 53.83% and was elected with a majority of 10,993.
 Along with Kim Nam-kuk from the same party, he became the first MP graduated from a law school.